Ascend/samples/cplusplus/level2_simple_inference/1_classification/resnet50_imagenet_classification/README.md

     Convert the Caffe ResNet-50 model file into an offline model that adapts to the Ascend AI Processor in advance.

-## Principles<a name="section3558105154116"></a>

-This sample involves the following key functions:

--   Initialization
-    -   **aclInit**: initializes AscendCL.
-    -   **aclFinalize**: deinitializes AscendCL.

--   Device management
-    -   **aclrtSetDevice**: sets the compute device.
-    -   **aclrtGetRunMode**: obtains the run mode of the  Ascend AI Software Stack.
-The internal processing varies with the run mode.
-    -   **aclrtResetDevice**: resets the compute device and cleans up all resources associated with the device.

--   **Context management**
-    -   **aclrtCreateContext**: creates a context.
-    -   **aclrtDestroyContext**: destroys a context.

--   Stream management
-    -   **aclrtCreateStream**: creates a stream.
-    -   **aclrtDestroyStream**: destroys a stream.

--   Memory management
-    -   **aclrtMalloc**: allocates device memory.
-    -   **aclrtFree**: frees device memory.

--   Data transfer

-    **aclrtMemcpy**: copies memory.

--   Model inference
-    -   **aclmdlLoadFromFileWithMem**: loads a model from an .om file.
-    -   **aclmdlExecute**: performs synchronous model inference.
-    -   **aclmdlUnload**: unloads a model.

--   Data postprocessing

-    Provides sample code to process the model inference result and display the class indexes with top 5 confidence values of each image.

-    The sample provides a user-defined API  **DumpModelOutputResult**, which is used to write the model inference result to a file \(after the executable file is executed, the inference result file is generated in the directory of the executable file in the  operating environment\).
-This API is not called by default.
-To call this API, you need to add the following code before the  **OutputModelResult**  call in  **sample\_process.cpp**  in advance.

-    ```
-    // Print the top 5 confidence values with indexes using DumpModelOutputResult
-    // if want to dump output result to file in the current directory
-    modelProcess.DumpModelOutputResult();
-    modelProcess.OutputModelResult();
-    ```

 ## Directory Structure<a name="section14723181815424"></a>